How to fit ski boots?

 Moreover, if you are used to wearing anatomical insoles when you practice sports, we strongly recommend to replace the soles of your ski boots with your own insoles.
 You will gain comfort and precision.

 First, open all buckles of your ski boot and flip them upside down so they won't get in the way and catch the hooks when you don't want them to.

 Then start closing the power strap at the top of the boot and lock the buckles, one after the other, starting with the bottom one.
 Do not apply too much strength.
 When you're done, bend your knees a few times in order to help your foot settle properly.
 Do another round on your buckles to tighten them a little more.
-If your boot features micrometric buckles, feel free to use it to fine tune your settings.
-Micrometric settings consist of screwing the buckle to make very precise adjustments.
+If your boot features micrometric buckles, feel free to fine tune your settings.
+Micrometric settings consist of screwing the buckle to make precise adjustments.
 When you're done, the buckles must stay in locked position but they shouldn't be compressing your foot.

 Readjust the strap if necessary.

 This is how you get a proper fit in a ski boot.

 Things you need to consider when closing your ski boot

 On a new ski boot, if you want to keep an optimal fit over time, make sure no buckle is cranked up to the last notch.
 As you use the boot, the liner will pack up, the foam is going to shape around your foot and eventually, you will need to tighten the buckles again.
 If you're already on the last notch, you won't be able to.
 Keep room for later adjustments.